Phoebe Scriven, one of our very lovely trustees, is getting ready to Run for Share in this year's London Marathon on 23 April 2017.

 Share's Healthy Living Project, supported by the Wimbledon Foundation, forms a key part of Share's Independent Living Skills programme, which aims to help people live happier, healthier and more independent lives.

-Over the past few months, we've worked with SeeAbility to promote the importance of good eye care for Share students, and we've held a number of discussion groups in association with Healthwatch Wandsworth to better understand some of the health inequalities that disabled people may
+Over the past few months, we've worked with SeeAbility to promote the importance of good eye care for Share students, and we've held a number of discussion groups in association with Healthwatch Wandsworth to better understand some of the health inequalities that disabled people may face.

 And we've got a full programme of community-based activities planned for the coming year, including: